webuildsg/webuild/readme.md

 Create an [Auth0](https://auth0.com/) account (you get one free app) and a Facebook app and link them with [these instructions](https://docs.auth0.com/facebook-clientid).
 Configure the `WEBUILD_AUTH0_CLIENT_*` environment variables (see above) and add your callback url in auth0.
 Run the app and if all is configured well, add your fb aceess token by logging in at `<localhost>/admin`

-# Editing events list
+## Editing events list

-1. Add any events manually in file `events/whitelistEvents.json`
+- Add events:
-- Remove events already added manually (paid / duplicate ones) in file `events/blacklistEvents.json`
+	1. Add manual events in file `config/whitelistEvents.json`
-- Remove Meetup.com group by adding the `group_id` (found in the `/api/v1/events`) to the file `config/meetupBlacklistGroups.json`
+	- Add a Facebook groups with [Facebook group ID](http://lookup-id.com) in file `config/facebookGroups.json`
-- Add a Facebook groups
+	- Add an `*.ics` format URL in file `config/icsGroups.json`
-	1. Go to [Lookup ID](http://lookup-id.com) to find a facebook group id
+- Remove events:
-	- Edit file `/events/facebookGroups.json`
+	- Remove paid / duplicate events in file `config/blacklistEvents.json`
-- Add an `*.ics` format URL to file `events/icsGroups.json`
+	- Remove Meetup.com group by adding the `group_id` in file `config/meetupBlacklistGroups.json`
-- Cleanup old events manually in files `events/whitelistEvents.json` and `events/blacklistEvents.json` with a grunt task: `$ grunt cleanup`
+- Cleanup old events manually in files `events/whitelistEvents.json` and `events/blacklistEvents.json` with `grunt cleanup`

-#Contribute
+## Contribute

 Please see `CONTRIBUTING.md` for details.

-#Versioning
+## Versioning

 Every production code has a version following the [Semantic Versioning guidelines](http://semver.org/).
 Run the `grunt bump`, `grunt bump:minor` or `grunt bump:major` command to bump the version accordingly and then push to production with `git push production master`.

-#License
+## License

 We Build is released under the [MIT License](http://opensource.org/licenses/MIT).